RTVale/PortfolioProjects/README.md

-This is a practice portfolio on projects usin SQL Server
+This is a practice portfolio on projects using SQL Server